Illedran/illedran.github.io/README.md

  or a resource allocation/load balancing algorithm.

 As of October 19th 2018, I am currently looking for a master's thesis project starting in January 2019.
-You can get in touch with me on [LinkedIn](https://linkedin.com/in/andrea-nardelli).
+You can get in touch with me on [LinkedIn](https://linkedin.com/in/andrea-nardelli) or drop me an email at andnar@kth.se.

 ### Projects
 This page contains a small list of projects that I have worked on during my studies or extracurricular activities that are close to my heart.

  * [My BSc thesis](static/pdf/new_physics_detection.pdf) (in English): `New physics detection in High Energy Physics experiments through unsupervised Deep Learning`.
 I graduated on March 20th 2017 with 110 out of 110 cum laude.
  ![ATLAS experiment](static/img/atlas.png)
  * [RaftScope](raftscope): RaftScope is a visualizer of the Raft consensus algorithm.
 It was originally